 ---|---|---|

-Patient’s genetic information is reported as a diplotype and this corresponds to a phenotype (i.e. risk).
-To see an interpretation table assigning functional status by genetic variant, click here to visit CPIC and scroll down to click and download “SLCO1B1 diplotype-phenotype table”.
-A results interpretation by metabolizer status is located below.
+The patient’s reported genotype corresponds to a phenotype.
+To see an interpretation table assigning functional status by genotype, click here to visit CPIC and scroll down to click and download “SLCO1B1 diplotype-phenotype table”.

 Simvastatin is a medicine used to manage several different conditions and your genes can affect how well the drug works.
-CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current recommendations here.
+CPIC updates guidelines on how to best use these genetic results to support patient care.
+To view dosing recommendations for statins based on SLCO1B1 phenotypes, click on the most recent guideline publication on CPIC’s website and scroll down to Table 2.

 Genotyping for SCLO1B1 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
 This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
 The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.